FallenDeity/discord.py-masterclass/docs/error-handling.md

 ![Showcase](assets/error-handling/3.png){ align=left }

 !!! info "Note"
-    If there is an actual error in your code, then it will be a [CommandInvokeError](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?#discord.ext.commands.CommandInvokeError).
+    If there is an actual error in your code, then it will be a [CommandInvokeError][discord.ext.commands.CommandInvokeError].
 We can use its `original` or `__cause__` attribute to retrieve the original error.
     ```py
     error = error.__cause__
     ```